 In 2017, Steven Van Zandt released a covers album entitled Soulfire.
 What set this one apart from other artists who have released covers albums, was that Soulfire was an album for the most part filled with Steven Van Zandt songs that had been recorded by other artists, but for the first time was being recorded by Steven Van Zandt himself.
 It was pretty similar to what Carole King had done with her multi-million selling album entitled Tapestry back in 1974.

-One year ago, in 2019, Steven Van Zandt released his first studio album of all new materiel in twenty years.
+One year ago, in 2019, Steven Van Zandt released his first studio album of all new material in twenty years.
 The record entitled Summer of Sorcery is a spectacular statement of brilliant original songs performed and written by a musician who seems to never run out of gas.

-Our 10 Essential Steven Van Zandt songs list attempts to preset some of the highlights of Steven Van Zandt’s amazing career.
-It is by far, not a definite list but rather just a small sampling of all the styles of music he has written for other artists as well as many of his own album tracks.
+Our 10 Essential Steven Van Zandt songs list attempts to present some of the highlights of Steven Van Zandt’s amazing career.
+It is by far, not a definite list, but rather just a small sampling of all the styles of music he has written for other artists as well as many of his own album tracks.
 We tried to mix it up as well as we could.
 We hope this list inspires you to check out all the great solo Steven Van Zandt albums.
 All of them have just been re-released with bonus disks.
 Many of them have been out of print for a long time.

 # 10 – Daddy’s Come Home